 - Functional Accessibility Evaluator (FAE), a web application for evaluating websites

-- AInspector WCAG, a Firefox browser extension for evaluating a web page
+- AInspector for Firefox browser extension for evaluating a web page

 - Accessibility Bookmarklets, visualization tools developed in conjunction with Pixo